smudge/decks/railsconf-2022/slides.md

 ![rails at scale 2](/images/rails-at-scale-2.png)

 <!--
-Our VP of Architecture, Sam Moore, does a great job summarizing, and so I'm not gonna cover it here.
+And our VP of Architecture, Sam, summarizes how useful WebValve can be for local development and testing, and so I'm not gonna cover all of that here.
 -->

 ---